United Swiss Railways: Further development

 The VSB managed the operation of some other companies, such as the Toggenburgerbahn (TB, opened in 1870), the Wald-Rüti-Bahn (WR, opened in 1876 and now part of the Tösstal Railway) and temporarily the Zürichsee–Gotthardbahn (ZGB).
 The VSB was also financially involved in the Toggenburgerbahn and the Wald–Rüti-Bahn.

 Until the 1870s, the VSB suffered from lack of international connections.
 The Vorarlberg Railway (Vorarlbergbahn; VB) opened the Lindau–St. Margrethen link on 1 August 1872 and the Feldkirch–Buchs section on 20 October 1872, leading to an increase in traffic.
 The Arlberg Railway, which was opened on 6 September 1884, had a significant influence on the development of traffic.
 The VSB gave access to two metre-gauge lines of the Rhaetian Railway (Rhätische Bahn), the Landquart–Davos lines, opened in 1889, and the Chur–Thusis line, opened in 1896.

 The VSB suffered, like many other companies, during the economic crisis of the late 1870s.
 Its stock prices dropped massively.
 In contrast to the NOB or the Swiss Central Railway, the VSB were able to distribute modest dividends from 1871 onwards.
 Because the VSB was not able to expand its network after 1859, it had low debt and its financial situation was very solid.

 In the Vonwil train crash, a train coming from Winterthur derailed at Vonwil in St. Gallen on 31 December 1879.
 The train's two locomotives came to lie on the left and right of the railway track with the carriages pushed into each other.
 The accident claimed two fatalities and several injuries, some serious.

 Route network

+Rolling stock

+In 1882, the company owned 59 locomotives, 197 passenger cars and 965 freight cars.